 A man has allegedly defaced murals celebrating Asian culture in San Francisco’s Chinatown twice in the span of a single month.

-What happened: Security cameras caught an unidentified suspect destroying murals along Jack Kerouac Alley on May 8, reported KPIX 5.
+Security cameras caught an unidentified suspect destroying murals along Jack Kerouac Alley on May 8, reported KPIX 5

 - In a video of the incident, a man wearing a captain’s hat is seen writing on the murals.